-Description: Specifies the maximum number of DS0 minutes a call can be online.
+Description: This parameter specifies the maximum number of DS0 minutes a call can be online.
 In a Port profile, it applies to calls from the AIM port within the specified time period.
 In the System profile, it applies to calls from all ports on the MAX and to the Ethernet module.